 UR RE ST 100.
-Introduction to Urban and Regional Studies.
+Introduction to Urban Studies.
 3 Credits.

 Examines the richness and complexity of the human experience in modern cities and their broader regional context.
 The city is seen as an arena in which interrelationships between enduring human concerns and social institutions are expressed and asks how the city influences these interrelationships.
-Likewise, in what manner do established institutions and concerns influence the city and the broader regional areas of which they are a part?
-This course is an exploration of cities and their broader institutional contexts evolve over time.
+Likewise, in what manner do established institutions and concerns influence the city and the metropolitan region of which they are a part?
+This course is an exploration of cities and how their broader institutional contexts evolve over time.
+Fall and Spring.